astronomer/docs/software/upgrade-astronomer.md

 ### Supported upgrade paths

-If you're upgrading through multiple Astronomer Software versions in a single upgrade process, review the following table to ensure that you follow the correct upgrade path to your target version.
-If your combination of **Current version** and **Target version** isn't listed, then it's safe to directly upgrade from your current version to the target version.
+If you're upgrading through multiple Astronomer Software versions in a single upgrade process, review the following table to ensure that you're following the correct upgrade path.
+If your combination of **Current version** and **Target version** isn't listed, you can upgrade directly from your current version to the target version.

 | Current version | Target version | Upgrade path                |
 | --------------- | -------------- | --------------------------- |